gabrielenizzoli/spark_engine/docs/modules/plan-model.md

 ## Dataset Components

 A component is an abstraction that describes how a dataset is built.
-In Java terms, the root of the component hierarchy is the `dataengine.pipeline.model.component.Component` interface.
+In Java terms, the root of the component hierarchy is the `sparkengine.plan.model.component.Component` interface.
 Every component extends form it.
 The common characteristic of a component is to carry all the data needed to produce or transform a dataset described by another component.
 Some components provide information on how to generate datasets from external sources (like the _batch_ component), while others make use of an existing dataset and transforms it (like the _encode_ component).
 By properly chaining many components it is thus possible to compose a complex dataset.